Vladimir Harkonnen: Hunters of Dune

 In Hunters of Dune (2006), the continuation of the original series by Brian Herbert and Kevin J. Anderson, the Baron is resurrected as a ghola (5,029 years after the death of Alia) by the Lost Tleilaxu Uxtal, acting on orders from the Face Dancer Khrone.
 Khrone intends to use the Baron ghola to manipulate a ghola of Paul Atreides, named Paolo.
 Khrone tries various torture techniques for three years to awaken the 12-year-old Baron's genetic memories; these methods fail due to the Baron's sadomasochistic nature.
 Khrone is successful when he imprisons the Baron in a sensory deprivation tank for a prolonged period; the Baron's memories of his former life return.
 The reincarnated Baron is soon haunted by the voice of Alia in his mind; the source of this inner Alia is never explained.

 In adaptations

+Cancelled 1970s film

+In 1975, Orson Welles agreed to play the Baron in Alejandro Jodorowsky's ultimately unsuccessful adaptation.
+The film's concept art by Jean "Mœbius" Giraud depicts the Baron, as well as Feyd-Rautha and Rabban, in multiple drag appearances.
+In the documentary Jodorowsky's Dune, the director discussed the casting:

 1984 film

 Baron Harkonnen is portrayed by Kenneth McMillan in David Lynch's 1984 film.
 The obese and disheveled Baron is overtly unstable, and covered in oozing pustules.
 William Hughes of The A.V.
 Club deemed McMillan's facial prosthetics "very memorable".
 Emmet Asher-Perrin of Tor.com wrote that "Lynch's attempt is infamous for really leaning on [the] codified aspects of the Baron, to the point where his sore-ridden appearance has been called out as a likely connection to the AIDS epidemic, which was a prevalent health crisis while the film was in production."
 Travis Johnson of Flicks.com.au noted that the Lynch film embraced "the archetype of the depraved gay sadist", which would not be acceptable in 2019.
 Asher-Perrin added, "Lynch also makes a point of connecting the Baron's desire for men to deviancy and violence, deliberately juxtaposing his assault of a young man with a tender love-scene between Duke Leto and Lady Jessica Atreides."